 I had done it in 10 days!
 I can’t even tell you how wonderful that made me feel.
 And I never wanted to lose that feeling.

 After three weeks, I called Enid and begged her to come join me.
 “I’ve found what I want to do with the rest of my life,” I told her.
 “We have to share this.”

 Enid had been devoted to healthy living for a long time, and she’d suggested some years before that maybe we ought to build a “fat farm,” that there were a lot of them springing up, and that Tucson would be a good place for one.
 I’d just rolled my eyes and kept on building houses.
 At The Oaks her suggestion came back to me, and the idea for Canyon Ranch was born.
 We built it as a place where we could live the healthy lives we wanted, and where we could share what we’d found with anyone who cared to come to us.

 We built Canyon Ranch to be the perfect place to put things in perspective, reset priorities and contemplate new opportunities.
 Everything you need is here, and the same philosophy that enabled me to change my life can help you change yours.

 |Living Younger Longer

 In this five-chapter talk, Canyon Ranch founder and visionary Mel Zuckerman tells his personal story and explains how it led to the founding of Canyon Ranch, and shares the key to health, vitality and longevity – making the emotional connection between what you know and what you do.
-During most of the year, Mel gives a version of this lively, inspiring talk every week at the Life Enhancement Center® at Canyon Ranch in Tucson.

 It’s well worth a listen.